 Blood Cancer

-Our providers in the Albany Med Health System provide the highest quality care, including the latest therapies and stem cell transplantation.
-With advances in medical knowledge and treatment methods, many hematologic disorders today can be successfully treated and managed.
+We provide the highest quality care to patients with blood cancer, including the latest therapies and stem cell transplantation.
+With advances in medical knowledge and treatment methods, many blood disorders are successfully treated and managed.

 • Leukemia, including acute leukemias, chronic leukemias, and myelodysplasia